Skip to content

 Wunderbaum sows beautiful doubt in Mijke de Jong's 'Stop Acting Now' (HF16)

 Wunderbaum.
 Among lovers of fresh and young theatre, this collective of creators stirred something up at the beginning of this century.
-They were born and bred under Johan Simons, where they formed the youth team of his legendary theatre group Hollandia.
+They were born and bred under the wings of Johan Simons, where they formed the youth team of his legendary theatre group Hollandia.
 And because back then, every young maker really had to do something with the world, JongHollandia, later Wunderbaum, wanted the same.
 But because they lived in the post-ideological era and saw every day how the ideals of their teachers, parents and mentors came to nothing, it mainly became a club of doubters.
 And they were very good at that.

 A music scene that touches you: Fien de la Mar sings pure emotion